Skip to main content Skip to secondary navigation

 Impact

-From the site's launch in December 2022 through March 2024, it had 34K users from 191 countries.
+From the site's launch in December 2022 through June 2024, it had 40K users from 192 countries.
 Visitors access it through the main Stanford Academics page, where it appears alongside undergraduate and graduate education.

 How to support this effort or get involved